Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Pringles cans product DesignPringles cans product Design

-Now, that’s the spirit you’re looking for in a product designer, right?
+That’s the spirit you’re looking for in a product designer.
 But to find such a specialist, you’d have to go through more than Indiana Jones did in search of the Lost Ark.
-Don’t worry, every adventurer has a sidekick.
-And today, Awesomic will be your helpful assistant.

-Simply put, if both specialists are present in a team, most often a product designer is the decision-maker, while the UX designer prepares design pitches and does technical work.
-So let’s see what makes them alike and what differentiates them.
+Simply put, if both specialists are on your team, the product design services will most often be in the decision-making while the UX designer prepares design pitches and does the technical work.

 Similarities